-Performance during the Regulatory Year: Under the BMCS, an independent market research company carried out telephone surveys with the Company's customers to find out how satisfied they were with services related to unplanned or planned power cuts, quotations and subsequent connections, and general enquiries.
-The Company recorded a significant improvement in overall satisfaction scores compared to the prior Regulatory Year (2019/20: 90.2% versus 2018/19: 87.4%) which had resulted in an overall BMCS rank of 10 out of 14 (2018/19: 10).
+Performance during the year: Under the broad measure of customer satisfaction ("BMCS"), an independent market research company carried out telephone surveys with the Company's customers to find out how satisfied they were with services related to unplanned or planned power cuts, quotations and subsequent connections, and general enquiries.
+The Company recorded a significant improvement in overall satisfaction scores compared to the prior year (2019: 90.0% versus 2018: 86.8%) which had resulted in an overall BMCS rank of 10 out of 14 (2018: 11).
 This was attributed to an increase in performance across all BMCS KPIs, particularly in the area of Connections.
-However, as the other DNOs also demonstrated increased levels of performance, the BMCS rank achieved remained consistent year-on-year.
+However, as the other DNOs also demonstrated increased levels of performance, the rank achieved did not change materially.

-To further enhance the service provided to customers, a number of initiatives from the Company's customer service improvement plan were implemented during the Regulatory Year.
+To further enhance the service provided to customers, a number of initiatives from the Company's customer service improvement plan were implemented during the year.
 This included the continued development of the customer relationship management ("CRM") system, the introduction of quote-on-site technology for connections small works and the rollout of a 'Customer First' training programme.

-Activity scheduled to take place during the remainder of 2020 is to focus on technology enablement including extending the CRM system to the areas of planned Power Cuts and General Enquiries, investing in a new contact centre telephony platform and upgrading the Northern Powergrid Group's external website.
+Activity scheduled to take place during 2020 is to focus on technology enablement including extending the CRM system to the areas of planned Power Cuts and General Enquiries, investing in a new contact centre telephony platform and upgrading the Northern Powergrid Group's external website.
 The programme of work will be supported by the appointment of regional Customer Service Managers and extending the Customer First training to include all employees and contractors.